What Exactly Is 'Ex-Gratia' and How Does It Benefit Both Employees and Employers?

 HITESH SOLANKI

-is it ex-gratia is taxable.
-We paid this amount along with salary at the time of diwali one time. can anybody tell me is it taxable or not
+We paid this amount along with the salary at the time of Diwali as a one-time payment.
+Can anybody tell me if it is taxable or not?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute